 Room 303 was small, but that's fairly typical of guestrooms in midpriced Venetian hotels.

-If you need more space and can afford another 80 to 100 euros per night, try the four-star Ca' Nigra Lagoon Resort or the Hotel Canal Grande.
+If you need more space and can to spend a little more, try the four-star Ca' Nigra Lagoon Resort or the Hotel Canal Grande.
 Both hotels are also on the Campo San Simeon Grande, and Ca' Nigra--which has spacious rooms and a huge garden--is a sister property to the Hotel Ai Due Fanali.

 There wasn't much room in room 303's closet, and space for luggage was in short supply, but I could have left a suitcase downstairs in the baggage room if I hadn't been traveling light.